About Children's University Challenges

 Taking part in Discover Arts Award will earn 4 Learning Stamps for the Passport to Learning and CU Learners will also be presented with an Arts Award Certificate.

-With thanks to Emma Jenkins at Kent Children's University for all her support in developing this.
+With thanks to Emma Jenkins at Kent Children's University and Julie Neville at Arts Award for all their support in developing this.

 14th April 2020